A City Councillor since 2002, Lorrie Williams has been an active educator in New Westminster for over 20 years.

 Lorrie graduated from UBC with a Bachelor of Arts degree and obtained a Masters Degree in Administration from Western Washington University.
 She has taught both elementary and high school students, including sick kids at Royal Columbian Hospital, and was the former Vice Principal at Lord Kelvin elementary school.

 Following a year and a half teaching in East Africa, Lorrie was moved to action by the situation faced by young women.
 She created the Canadian Harambee Education Society in 1985 which provides sponsorships to high school girls to receive an education.
 Today over 600 girls are sponsored.

-Lorrie is Chair of the "Wait for Me Daddy" Memorial Task Force and serves as a member of the New Westminster Library Board, the Remembrance Day Committee and the International Relations Task Force.
-She is also a Council representative on various committees with the Federation of Canadian Municipalities, including the British Columbia Regional Caucus, the Opening Committee of the Whole, the Committee for Increasing Women’s Participation in Municipal Government, the Committee for Increasing Women’s Participation in Municipal Government and the Standing Committee on International Relations.
+Lorrie is the Chair of the Remembrance Day Committee as well as the Co-Chair of the International Relations Task Force.
+She also serves as a member on the Community Heritage Commission, the Library Board, and the Mayor’s Task Force on Economic Health Care Cluster.
+Lorrie is also a Council representative on various committees with the Federation of Canadian Municipalities, including the British Columbia Regional Caucus, the Opening Committee of the Whole, the Committee for Increasing Women’s Participation in Municipal Government, and the Standing Committee on International Relations.

 In addition to her volunteer work, Lorrie is the Provincial Marriage Commissioner for the New Westminster area.
 Lorrie has a son Glenn, and three grandsons Saber, Austin and Devon.